-The good thing about modern bridges and dentures is that they can be crafted to mimic healthy, natural teeth so well that they often remain unnoticeable when in place.
-However, despite their highly lifelike appearance and ability to fully restore your bite function, custom-designed dental bridges and dentures still lack a few important elements that your smile needs – most importantly, the support of roots.
+The good thing about modern fixed bridges and dentures is that they can be crafted to mimic healthy, natural teeth so well that they often remain unnoticeable when in place.
+However, despite their highly lifelike appearance and ability to fully restore your bite function, custom designed dental bridges and dentures still lack a few important elements that your smile needs – most importantly, the support of roots.
 Now implants can improve your bridge or denture by supporting them.
 Conventional bridges and dentures can be upgraded or made stronger by attaching them to a series of dental implant posts.

 The Unique Benefits of Dental Implants

 Dental implants are small, biocompatible posts that are inserted into your jawbone.
 Each post is meant to withstand a certain amount of bite pressure while effectively supporting your replacement teeth.
 This means that, unlike more traditional options, dental implants are the only ones that mimic the same comfort and stability that your healthy, natural teeth enjoy.
 It also means that only dental implants can help stop the degradation of your jawbone that occurs after losing one or more of your teeth roots.

 Dental implants are unique in that they are the only form of prostheses that can help to replace a missing tooth and the root that once held it in place.
 They accomplish this through the use of mimic tooth roots, which are made from biocompatible titanium.
-Once placed within the jaw, this mimic root can then act as a permanent and stable base on which a replacement tooth, even a dental bridge, can be permanently affixed.
+Once placed within the jaw, this artificial tooth root can then act as a permanent and stable base on which a replacement tooth, even an implant bridge, can be permanently affixed.

 This mimic root does more than just provide stability for the replacement tooth, though.
 It also acts to supply nutrients to the jaw, as one chews, which can help to prevent shrinkage of the jaw over time, one of the common and troubling side effects of tooth loss.